GCTC-NTGC/gc-digital-talent/.github/PULL_REQUEST_TEMPLATE/🌱-pull-request.md

 ## 👋 Introduction

-Describe that this PR is solving.
+Describe what this PR is solving.

 ## 🕵️ Details